Home » Health Conditions » Neurology » Brain Health

 Visual learning disabilities: useful tips

 Visual learning disability is often interchanged with visual and audio learning disabilities.
 This is due to the fact that both perceptions are an integrated part of the learning process.
-A visual learning disability is defined as a lessening of the ability of the to make sense and interpret information and data that is seen through the eyes.
-So much of our education is based on the visual learning centers of the brain that children with this disability must be carefully coached and taught by specialist teachers and tutors.
+A visual learning disability is defined as a lessening of the ability of the brain to make sense and interpret information and data that is seen through the eyes.
+So much of our education is based on the visual learning centers of the brain that with this disability must be carefully coached and taught by specialist teachers and tutors.
 Family life can be stressful for anyone with a child that has a visual learning disability.
 The disability has various levels of condition and severity and every family can use all of the useful tips that exist.

 Visual learning disabilities